chubbyanh/show-me-what-you-got/README.md

 8. CD into 'show-me-what-you-got'.
 9. Enter 'git clone SSH_ADDRESS'
 10. GitBash will clone the repository into this directory.
-11. Enter 'code .' and this will open VSCODE and happy coding.
+11. Enter 'code .' and this will open VSCode and happy coding.

 __[The live link can be found here](https://chubbyanh.github.io/show-me-what-you-got/)__